Operating System Architecture: Components, Functions, and How It Works

 Disadvantages:

-Differences Between the Monolithic Kernel and Microkernel
+Differences Between Monolithic Kernel and Microkernel

 Aspect Monolithic Kernel Microkernel

-Kernel Structure All OS services, process management, memory management, device drivers, file system, networking, run in a single large kernel space (kernel-mode).
+Kernel Structure All OS services (process management, memory management, device drivers, file system, networking) run in a single large kernel space (kernel-mode).
 Only minimal core services like scheduling, IPC (inter-process communication), and basic memory management reside in the kernel space; other services (drivers, file system, network, etc.) run as user-space processes.

 Size & Complexity Generally larger and more complex, because it bundles many services together.
 Smaller and simpler at its core, only the essential components are in kernel mode.